tmobile/jazz-installer/installscripts/jazz-terraform-unix-noinstances/README.md

 2. Use modules.

-3. Keep resource creation and provisioning steps separate.
+3. Keep `resource` creation and `provision` tasks in separate, purpose-specific files, e.g. `s3bucket.tf` and `jenkins.tf` (one creates buckets, the other uses info from created buckets to configure Jenkins property files)

 4. Declare variables in `variables.tf`.
 Set input (user-created) values for those variables in `terraform.tfvars`.